JustinMorgan/universal-boilerplate/README.md

 - #### PowerShell:

-    Add the following line to your PowerShell profile.
-You'll need to create this file if it doesn't exist.

-        . <path\to\universal-boilerplate>\shortcuts\shortcuts.ps1

-    You can do it all at once with the following (make sure you swap in the correct file path):
+    Source `shortcuts.ps1` in your PowerShell profile.
+The quickest way to do this is the following (make sure you swap in the correct file path):

         if (!(Test-Path -Path $PROFILE)) { New-Item -ItemType File -Path $PROFILE -Force }
         Add-Content -Path $PROFILE -Value ". <path\to\universal-boilerplate>\shortcuts\shortcuts.ps1"